 You’ll see a lot of well-made pictures in your feed.

 One type of picture that always stands out from those is pictures of real people.
 Our eyes are naturally drawn to other people.

 If you’re not shy on camera, you can take pictures of yourself for certain blog posts and then pin those images.

 Alternatively, you can just customize stock pictures of models—although original pictures are always best.

 Type #4 – Custom images always stand out

-In one of my early updates about the nutrition case study site, I noted that custom-drawn images were producing great results on Facebook.
+In one of our early updates about the nutrition case study site, we noted that custom-drawn images were producing great results on Facebook.